-Connecticut has been a catalyst for advances in clean energy and climate goals in the region.
-It was the first state to set greenhouse gas targets for 2050 and the first to create a stakeholder board to advance energy efficiency improvements.
-Connecticut set a target of reducing greenhouse gas emissions by 45% by 2030, and 80% by 2050 and Governor Lamont’s executive order mandates that Connecticut’s electricity sector reach zero emissions by 2040.
+Connecticut has been a leader in advancing clean energy and climate goals in the Northeast.
+In 2018, Connecticut set a target of reducing greenhouse gas emissions by 45% by 2030 and 80% by 2050, and Governor Lamont’s 2019 executive order mandates that Connecticut’s electricity sector reach zero emissions by 2040.
 Acadia Center has played a leading role in advancing climate and energy reforms in the state and is integrally involved with all clean energy efforts as Connecticut seeks to meet its climate goals.

 Energy Efficiency & Buildings

 Acadia Center advocates for transportation policy reforms in Connecticut that reduce emissions, improve transportation choices and equitably address the pollution issues affecting vulnerable populations that have been caused by current transportation systems.
-In Connecticut, Acadia Center helped found the Connecticut Transportation and Climate Initiative (TCI) Coalition.
+Connecticut is a member of the Transportation and Climate Initiative (TCI) and Acadia Center helped found the Connecticut TCI Coalition.
 The coalition works with a variety of stakeholders such as environmental and energy advocates, environmental justice organizations, and the business community and raises awareness about TCI through webinars, opinion pieces, and analysis developed by Acadia Center and partners.
-Acadia Center has been pushing hard for sufficient equity provisions, and will support the final form of TCI if states take necessary action to ensure that TCI will deliver benefits to the communities suffering from transportation pollution and lacking access to affordable, reliable, clean transportation options.

-Acadia Center also serves on the newly created Connecticut Hydrogen and Electric Automobile Purchase Rebate (CHEAPR) Board, which is working on designing the electric vehicle incentive program.
+Acadia Center also serves on the newly created Connecticut Hydrogen and Electric Automobile Purchase Rebate (CHEAPR) Board, which is working on designing the state’s new electric vehicle incentive program.

 Acadia Center works collaboratively to reduce gas expansion in Connecticut.
-Acadia Center recently published a report titled “The Declining Role of Natural Gas Power in New England” that analyzed energy scenarios to show that demand for natural gas in the power sector, even under business as usual conditions, is projected to decline dramatically by the next decade.
-Accordingly, neither Connecticut nor the region needs another gas-fired electric generator.
+In 2020, Connecticut staff published a report titled “The Declining Role of Natural Gas Power in New England” that analyzed energy scenarios to show that demand for natural gas in the power sector, even under business as usual conditions, is projected to decline dramatically by the next decade.
+According to the report, New England’s reliance on natural gas to fuel power plants could drop from 45% to approximately 10% of its electricity needs in 2030, making any investment in new gas pipelines or plants a wasteful and unnecessary investment.
 As Connecticut moves ahead into a new legislative session, Acadia Center will address potential strategies for making natural gas a thing of the past and move forward with clean energy alternatives.

 Clean Power & Utility Innovation

 Acadia Center has long advocated for policies and programs to expand clean energy in the state, working on the state’s first Renewable Portfolio Standard that requires utilities to purchase minimum amounts of qualifying clean energy, and setting up the state’s first green energy investment fund.
 Acadia Center continues to work with coalitions and partners to advance clean energy.
-Acadia Center was a leader in working to pass the legislation that allowed for the first purchase of offshore wind power (in 2017) by the utilities that serve Connecticut and building coalitions to successfully support increased purchases of offshore wind.
-In 2020, Connecticut approved the purchase of offshore wind power that will be equivalent to 14% of the state’s energy needs.
+Acadia Center was a leader in working to pass the legislation that allowed for the first purchase of offshore wind power in 2017 by the utilities that serve Connecticut and building coalitions to successfully support increased purchases of offshore wind.
+In 2020, Connecticut legislature approved the purchase of offshore wind power that will be equivalent to 14% of the state’s energy needs.
 Acadia Center is also working to ensure that homeowners, businesses and communities have access to clean energy.
-We work to support solar net metering – a program that gives credits to consumers when they contribute energy to the grid from solar panels that produce more than the customers use – and related programs that are building a solar power industry in the state, serving the interests of building owners to install solar power on site.
+We work to support solar net metering – a program that gives credits to consumers when they contribute energy to the grid from their own solar panels – and related programs that are helping building owners install solar power on-site and building a solar power industry in the state.

 - Board member of Energy Efficiency Board – Vice Chair